Managing Your Plaque Psoriasis

 If you have psoriasis and also are experiencing pain, stiffness, or swelling in and around your joints, these may be symptoms of psoriatic arthritis.
 Ask a specialist (your dermatologist and/or your rheumatologist) to learn how CIMZIA (certolizumab pegol) may be able to help.

-Some psoriasis triggers include (although not everyone's psoriasis is affected the same):
+Some psoriasis risk factors include (although not everyone's psoriasis is affected the same):

 • Stress